-Beets are much more than a simple root vegetable.
-Deep within their bright purple core, lie antioxidants and vitamins that are very beneficial to your health.
-You can consume them in different ways, on their own, or accompanied by other ingredients, such as apple.
+Beets are more than simple vegetables as deep within their bright purple core, lie antioxidants and vitamins that are great for healing the liver and purifying the blood.
+You can eat them in different ways, be it on their own, or with other ingredients such as apples.

-The Spanish Nutrition Foundation indicates that beets have a high water and fiber content, making them very light.
+The Spanish Nutrition Foundation indicates that beets have a high water and fiber content, so they’re very light.
 They promote good intestinal transit and can help to prevent constipation when eaten regularly as part of a balanced diet.

 - Potassium is essential for the functioning of nerve and muscle cells.
-It helps maintain normal blood pressure and contributes to the regulation of processes such as protein and glycogen synthesis.
-Moreover, it plays a decisive role in determining resting membrane potential which, in turn, generates action potential, essential for normal neuronal and muscle function.
-Also, it helps to maintain water and acid-base balance.
+It helps maintain normal blood pressure and participates in the regulation of processes such as protein or glycogen synthesis.
+It’s also the main determining factor of the resting membrane potential essential for normal neuronal and muscular function.
+Additionally, it participates in the maintenance of water balance and acid-base balance.

 - Folates is a generic term for a number of compounds that perform a similar function to folic acid (pteroylglutamic acid or PGA) which are involved in carbon transfer reactions.
 Folates act as a coenzyme in multiple acceptance reactions, redox processes, and in the transfer of carbon units, including nucleotides and certain amino acids.

-Do you love beets?
-Do you enjoy their refreshing, earthy flavor?
-Do you prefer them raw or boiled with a little oil and salt?
-If so, then you should know that you’re enjoying a really healthy vegetable.
+Do you love beets and you enjoy their refreshing, earthy flavor?
+Do you prefer them raw or boiled with a little bit of oil and salt?
+Know you’re enjoying a really healthy vegetable, if so.
 It’s even good for your liver!

 Source of antioxidants

 Beets are rich in beta-carotene, carotenoids, and flavonoids, which are powerful antioxidants that give them that distinctive and attractive color.

 In 2012, the New England Journal of Medicine published an interesting clinical trial that explained that patients with fatty liver disease showed significant improvements when they ate a diet rich in antioxidants.
 More specifically, it showed that the treatment reduced inflammation and fat levels in the liver.
 This is due to a type of antioxidant: betalain.